-You will be logged out of the PMC Console.
+You will be logged out of the PM Cloud console.
 Once logged out, you need to log back in within 15 minutes, because there is a timer on the page.
 If you do not log in before the timer expires, the authentication provider settings revert to the previous settings and the new settings are not saved.